roc-lang/examples/examples/Tasks/README.md

 ### Write to a file

-The `File.writeUtf8` function returns a `Task` which will resolves to an empty record if the `contents` are sucessfuly written to the `path`, or it will fail with a `FileWriteErr` tag.
-Using `Task.onErr` this error is translated into an `UnableToWriteFile` tag.
+The `File.writeUtf8` task resolves to an empty record if the `contents` are sucessfully written to the `path`, or it fails with a `FileWriteErr` tag.
+Using `Task.onErr` any error value is transformed into an `UnableToWriteFile` tag.

 ```roc
 {} <-